Productivity & Workflow

 =LOWER(A1) // Lower Case: "john doe"

-2. Select "Title Case"
+2. Pick "Title Case"

-3. Copy formatted result
+3. Copy the formatted result

 Automation Solution

-Text Editor with Regex
+Text editor with regex

-1. Open all tickets in text editor
+1. Open all tickets in your text editor

-2. Ctrl+F, enable regex
+2. Ctrl+F, turn on regex mode

 3. Search: [a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}